asaokamei/wscore.repository/README.md

 WScore/Repository
 =================

-Yet-Another ORM, or database repository, for PHP.
+Yet-Another ORM, or database layer library, for PHP.
-It is (probably) a Repository Pattern that is similar to Active Record but with separated layers.
+It is (probably) a Repository Pattern with implementation similar to Active Record with separated layers.
+That means most of the operation directly access and modifies database.

-Being able to read, create, update, delete, and relate entities, it can
+Other than being able to read, create, update, delete, and relate entities, it is

 * easy to use, simple to understand,
-* ready for complex primary keys,
+* ready for composite primary keys,
+* possible to code like an Active Record.

 Under development.
 Not ready for production.